huangli712/Flink/docs/src/guide/m_parser.md

 call p_parse(file_name)
 ```

+!!! warning

-Note: In the mpi environment, only the master node can execute this command.
+    In the mpi environment, only the master node can execute this command.
 You should broadcast the data manually.

 (4) Extract parameters.